ianthehenry/sd/README.md

 ## Installation as a regular script

-`sd` is not currently packaged in any package manager that I am aware of, but it should be pretty easy if you want to package it for your distribution.
+`sd` is currently only packaged for [nix](https://search.nixos.org/packages?channel=unstable&show=script-directory&from=0&size=50&sort=relevance&type=packages&query=script-directory) (there also is a home-manager module).
+It is pretty easy to package, feel free todo so for other distributions.
 It's just a single script and a single completion file.
-Until that day:
+Until that day if your not using nix:

 1. Put the `sd` script somewhere on your `PATH`.
 2. Put the `_sd` completion script somewhere on your `fpath`.